blib-la/ask-poddy/README.md

 ### 7. Ask Poddy

-Now that everything is running, you can ask your RunPod-related question, like:
+Now that everything is running, you can ask your [RunPod](https://runpod.io)-related question, like:

+-   What is RunPod?
 -   How do I create a serverless endpoint?
 -   What are the benefits of using a network volume?
+-   How can I become a host for the community cloud?
+-   Can RunPod help my startup to get going?

 <!-- prettier-ignore-start -->
 > [!NOTE]